 What is included with a house kit?

-Our kits include all of the materials required to construct a weather tight shell on your foundation: hardware, fasteners, framing, sheathing, siding, sub-floors, roofing, flashing, drip edge and trim.
-Please note that windows and doors are not included in the base kit price, but are available as options.
+Our kits include all of the materials required to construct a weather tight shell on your foundation: hardware, fasteners, framing, sheathing, siding, sub-floors, roofing, flashing, drip edge and trim, except that windows and doors are not included in the base kit price, but are available as options.
 All materials are hand selected, carefully cut to precise dimensions and labeled with a part number.
 We do not cut clapboard, or other horizontal siding.
 An illustrated Construction Manual describes each step, from the construction of a foundation to the installation of the roof, all in simple, easy-to-understand language.
 Options include skylights, stairs, dormers, higher ceilings, loft floor openings and our double-stud wall framing system to allow for more insulation.
 We do not include any interior materials, except sub-floors.

 What materials are used?

 A variety of high quality materials are used to complete the shell; these are listed on the House Specifications page.

 What kind of foundation is required?

 The foundation can consist of a series of concrete piers, a continuous concrete wall with a crawl space or full basement, or a concrete slab.
 A pier foundation has a minimal impact on the site and usually does not require the use of heavy equipment: hand tools can be used to dig holes and construct the concrete piers.
 A plan for your specific foundation is provided well in advance of your kit delivery.
 See the House Specifications page.

 How long will it take to assemble?

 A 24'x24' house can typically be assembled by two people in about 15 days.
 No cranes, lifts or power tools are typically required.